bifrost-finance/bifrost/docs/docker/README.md

 Surely you can go to [polkadot.js.org](https://polkadot.js.org/apps/#/extrinsics) to check Alice's assets change or not

-Check jim's and bifrost's balance in EOS node if it runs without error.
+Check jim's and bifrostcross's balance in EOS node if it runs without error.

 ```
 # should print 9910 EOS
 $ cleos get currency balance eosio.token jim

 # should print 90 EOS
-$ cleos get currency balance eosio.token bifrost
+$ cleos get currency balance eosio.token bifrostcross
 ```